chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-tiles/minigames/simon-says.md

 ## Gameplay

-The players are moved into a tile similar in design to [Quip Battle tile].
+The players are moved into a tile similar in design to [Quip Battle].
 A countdown starts during which the current king can eliminate the players by mentioning them in chat.

 Every time the king eliminates a player, a sound effect is played and all remaining players receive points.